What Has Happened to Gregor?

 Stephen Crane, 1899

-Which of the following words best describes the tone of the poem?
+Which of the following best conveys the theme of the poem?

 How Does the Speaker Feel about War?